GIFTED EDUCATION PROFESSIONAL DEVELOPMENT SESSIONS

 Unlocking Potential: Educating Gifted Learners

 This session is an introduction to gifted education.
 Topics covered include an overview of New Jersey requirements for gifted education identification and programming, the academic and social/emotional characteristics and needs of gifted learners, and potential issues when those needs are not met.
-Session will include suggestions for using assessment to plan instruction, and examples of high-impact, low-prep differentiation instructional strategies.
+Session will include suggestions for using assessment to plan instruction, and the rationale for modifying curriculum and differentiating instruction for gifted learners.

 Effective Differentiation Strategies

 This session is focused on strategies to modify curriculum and differentiate instruction in the general education classroom.
 Topics addressed include a rationale for differentiation for advanced learners, principles of differentiation, and the necessity for assessment to guide decisions.
 Presentation of strategies that teachers can use to extend existing classroom tools and materials include pre-assessment options, differentiated graphic organizers, tiered questions and prompts, choice menus, learning scenarios, learning stations, advanced discussion formats, and an independent research overview.

 Modifying Curriculum for Advanced Learners

 An overview of effective curriculum models for gifted learners including a rationale for raising the level of academic and intellectual demand for advanced learners.
 Strategies to support the development of lessons and units around concepts and big ideas will be presented.
 Exemplars of unit and lesson design are presented and discussed.
-Ideally, participants bring a lesson or unit plan to analyze for potential areas of modification.

 Primary Gifted Learners: Affect & Academics